 1 – The Egyptian Pyramids

-With their grandeur and opulence, it is hard to beat the Egyptian pyramids for the title of the most expensive resting place, as these burial sites can even be seen from outer space, surely that must impress the Gods of the after-life.
+With their grandeur and opulence, it is hard to beat the Egyptian pyramids for the title of the most expensive resting place, as these burial sites can even be seen from outer space, surely which must impress the Gods of the afterlife.
 While the Pyramids of Giza in Cairo may not be a cemetery in the true sense of the word, they are an obvious testament to the afterlife and of course death itself.

 2 – Shirokorechenskoe Cemetery